javonesm89/MyCoins/Notes.md

 _ Your views should use helper methods and partials when appropriate.

-_ Follow patterns in the Rails Style Guide and the Ruby Style Guide.
+X Follow patterns in the Rails Style Guide and the Ruby Style Guide.

-_ Do not use scaffolding to build your project.
+X Do not use scaffolding to build your project.
 Your goal here is to learn.
 Scaffold is a way to get up and running quickly, but learning a lot is not one of the benefits of scaffolding.